 The Master of Arts and Master of Science degree programs are for the student who has research interests in education.
-The candidate often enters these programs with the intent of eventually pursuing a doctoral program leading to the Ed.D. or Ph.D. degree.
+The student often enters these programs with the intent of eventually pursuing a doctoral program leading to the Ed.D. or Ph.D. degree.
 The major difference between these degrees and the Ed.M. is the requirement that a master's thesis be completed and defended as part of the M.A. or M.S. degree.
+The College of Education offers master degrees in oncampus and online formats.